-Although the patients undergoing a procedure or surgery at the Tidwell Procedure Center at CHOC Children’s Hospital are only in the unit for a short amount of time before they are discharged to go home or to another unit of the hospital, that doesn’t mean that their time in the unit isn’t important.
+Although the patients undergoing a procedure or surgery at the Tidwell Procedure Center at CHOC Hospital in Orange are only in the unit for a short amount of time before they are discharged to go home or to another unit of the hospital, that doesn’t mean that their time in the unit isn’t important.
 We go the extra mile to ensure our preoperative unit patients feel comfortable and safe.

 Child Life Services